 Above picture shows the third pipe installation.
 It travels directly on top of jagged bed rock.
 It is primarily an air tube.
 To left, it is seen diving under my brush pile cleanup product.
 Note also that all 3 tubes are connected to a short scrape of metal culvert.
 This culvert also covers access to a crack in the bedrock, which emitted a small trickle of water from below).

 I should have spent more time protecting the black pipe, with careful hand labor.
 Instead i rushed the job with my hydraulic digger.
 Unfortunately, the pipe got a bit squashed in places.
-In any case, the brush will also serve as insulation extention and ultimately rot out for easy upgrading in the future (after the brush pile decomposes somewhat).
+In any case, the brush will also serve as insulation extension and ultimately rot out for easy upgrading in the future (after the brush pile decomposes somewhat).

 Gradually all the black pipes were covered and my top soils were sorted through.
 The best soil was tossed to the center of the planned greenhouse.
 To the left of above picture, is my biggest investment: Sheets of styrofoam.
-I wanted to use recyled material but decided to use styrofoam in a few critical places.
+I wanted to use recycled material but decided to use styrofoam in a few critical places.
 (To avoid rot, since Maine soils can retain moisture, almost perpetually.
-Yet it should be worthwhile research to experiment with burried brush and bio-waste, used as insulation for annualizing heat storage.)
+Yet it should be worthwhile research to experiment with buried brush and bio-waste, used as insulation for annualizing heat storage.)

 Teddychair was sculpted years ago and will eventually welcome visitors to see the eyelid greenhouse.
 Low cost experiments in resource conservation.